-From (Table 5) we deduce that the G4MP2 has an excellent agreement with the experimental results, and can be considered the best composite method.
-Proposing this new catalytic mechanism of urethane formation in both alcohol and isocyanate excess based on solvent, we notice that the polymerization changes significantly, and the energy profile of alcohol excess reaction has a lower barrier energy and a faster reaction comparing to isocyanate excess.
+Proposing this new catalytic mechanism of urethane formation in both alcohol and isocyanate excess, we notice that the energy profile of alcohol excess reaction has a lower barrier energy and a faster reaction comparing to isocyanate excess.
 Based on theoretical and experimental results, our study reveals a new possible mechanism for urethane formation, wherein two isocyanate molecules facilitate the formation of the product.
-Besides this new, isocyanate-catalyzed trimolecular mechanism, the applied G4MP2 composite quantum chemical method (with SMD implicit solvent model) also supports the already known hypothesis for alcohol self-catalysis.
-While the alcohol-catalyzed route turned out to be a one-step process, the isocyanate-catalyzed path includes two reaction steps, including the formation of an allophanate intermediate.
+Besides this new, isocyanate-catalyzed trimolecular mechanism, the applied G4MP2 composite quantum chemical method (with SMD implicit solvent model) also supports the already known hypothesis for alcohol selfcatalysis.
+While the alcohol-catalyzed route turned out to be a one-step process, the isocyanatecatalyzed path includes two reaction steps, including the formation of an allophanate intermediate.
 The key step of the new mechanism is the 1,3-H shift between the nitrogen atoms of the allophanate.
 The potential energy surface (PES) highly depends on the applied solvent.
 This is in agreement with the well-known solvent dependence of the kinetics of urethane formation.
-The experimental finding, i.e. lower activation energies for either the alcohol or the isocyanate-excess reactions compared to the stoichiometric reaction also suggests that both self-catalytical pathways are feasible.
+The experimental finding, i.e. lower activation energies for either the alcohol or the isocyanate-excess reactions compared to the stoichiometric reaction also suggests that both selfcatalytic pathways are feasible.

-3. 2 Polyurethane bond formation
+4.2 Polyurethane bond formation

 The previous study concluded that the structure of the polyol (alcohol) component has a significant impact on the formation process.
-In this study, we used a relatively small amount of alcohol to determine whether an excessive amount of alcohol would cause some polyurethane bond formation during the polymerization process.
-The amount of these alcohols used for chain modification is used as the amount of catalyst, and to see if they have a catalytic effect or have an influence on other properties.
+In this part of the study, I added monoalcohols into the polyurethane formulation to determine whether an excessive amount of alcohol has an effect on polyurethane bond formation during the polymerization process.
+The amount of these monoalcohols used for chain modification were comparable to that of the catalyst, to see if they have a catalytic effect or have an influence on other properties.

-The properties of polyurethane foams are strongly influenced by the chain length, molecular weight, functionality, and hydroxyl value [128][129].
-This study aims to use mono-alcohols as active additives in polyurethane foam synthesis to obtain products with high quality in terms of resistance.
-The use of mono-alcohols has been highlighted in several patents, and these works aim to prepare polyurethanes or polyisocyanurate-polyurethane polymers having e.g. low density, good heat adhesive properties to fibrous materials, or low viscosity with good flow characteristics.
+The properties of polyurethane foams are strongly influenced by the chain length, molecular weight, functionality, and hydroxyl value of the polyol [135][136].
+This study aims to use monoalcohols as active additives in polyurethane foam synthesis to obtain products with high quality in terms of resistance.
+The use of monoalcohols has been highlighted in several patents, and this work aims to prepare polyurethanes or polyisocyanurate-polyurethane polymers that have, for example, low density, good heat adhesive properties to fibrous materials, or low viscosity with good flow characteristics.
 [130 and references to other patents therein].
-The density range of flexible polyurethane foam based on polyether or polyester polyol is (10 - 800 kg·m-3).
-In this new study, various mono-alcohols are used to decrease the molecular weight of the polyurethane.
-They were added to the starting components at different concentrations in order to prepare polyurethanes with modified characteristics, the other factors in the foam formulation such as water content, catalysts, and isocyanate index were kept constant.
-Where the quantity of isocyanate in each formulation was based on the total hydroxyl content of Caradol® MC28-02, and mono-alcohols.
+The density range of flexible polyure than foam based on polyether or polyester polyol is (10 - 800) $kg \cdot m^{-3}$).
+In this new study, various monoalcohols are used to decrease the average molecular weight of the polyurethane.
+They were added to the starting components at different concentrations in order to prepare polyurethanes with modified characteristics, while keeping the other factors in the foam formulation such as water content, catalysts, and isocyanate index constant. the quantity of the isocyanate in each formulation was based on the total hydroxyl content of Caradol MC28-02 and the monoalcohol.
 The foam formulation for modified flexible polyurethane foam is shown in Table 6.

-The addition of a small amount of the mono-alcohols on Caradol MC28-02 has a small influence on the OH number of the mixture.
-With 7% for the largest molecular weight, which is the 1-octanol.Well, the Hydroxyl Number of Mixture (OH_m) is given by the flowing Equation 15 [131].
+The addition of a small amount of the monoalcohols into Caradol MC28-02 has a small influence on the OH number of the mixture.
+With 7% for the largest molecular weight monool, which is the 1-octanol.
+The hydroxyl number of mixture (OH_m) is given by the flowing Equation 16 [138].

-$$OH_m = OH_j a + OH_k (1 - a)$$ (15)
+$$OH_m = OH_j a + OH_k (1 - a)$$ (16)

-Hydroxyl numbers of compounds (OH_j, OH_k) and fractional weights part of each component (a) and (1 - a), where (j: Caradol® MC28-02 and k: mono-alcohol).
+Hydroxyl numbers of compounds (OH_j, OH_k) and fractional weights part of each component (a) and (1 - a), where (j: Caradol MC28-02 and k: monoalcohol).